 In the early 19th century the building of a tramroad and harbour to serve the coal trade of the Forest of Dean began to transform Lydney’s economy, which later benefited from the growth of the ironworks into a tinplate factory and from railway building. [ A History of the Gloucester, 1996]

-As a port since the Roman times, Lydney was an important site for exporting coal since the 12th century.
-As well as the local was used to the shipbuilding industry.
-It is known that during those centuries the industrial activity in the area made the place being known as a noisy location.
+As a port since Roman times, Lydney was an important site for exporting coal since the 12th century.
+As well as the local was used in the shipbuilding industry.
+It is known that during those centuries the industrial activity in the area made the place known as a noisy location.
 Especially because it is the place where the River Lyd meets the River Severn estuary.

 With the also important railway connection, Lydney was taken over for the Industrial Revolution as well.